FormularSumo/CS50-Game-Development/README.md

 Games are designed to be played on a 1080 * 1920 monitor, however will try to scale to whatever resolution you run run the window at.

 Differences from original:
-Renders at window resolution rather than virtual resolution.
+Renders at window resolution rather than virtual resolution and uses modern font rather than retro.
 Scales based on window size.
-Ball is a circle
+Ball is a circle.
-First to 5 wins
+First to 5 wins.
 F11 toggles fullscreen, escape exits fullscreen.
 F5 resets game.
 Space plays/pauses.
-Text in centre of screen.
+Added text when paused / done in centre of screen.
-Font is default rather than retro.